Palm Beach to Shelly Beach EVENT RULES

 - Swimmers and paddlers must be accompanied by a support boat.
 A paddler is compulsory.
 Stand up paddleboards are not allowed.

 - All swimmers must have their race number on their arms for the event.
-Number tattoos are provided through your registration in your competitor bags received at the briefing event.
+Support vessels must have the swimmer number on port and starboard side.

 - You must be officially registered to swim the Palm Beach to Shelly Beach swims.
-Failure to adhere to this rule; will result in a two-year ban from the event.
+Failure to adhere to this rule; will result in a five-year ban from the event.

 - Swimmers are required to wear a timing strap.
 They must cross over the timing mat and enter the swimmers starting chute for the timing strap to register.
 Swimmers must also cross over the finish line mat to register the official swim time.
 Timing straps must be handed over at the end of the race all will incur a fine.